 - With an individual, do not talk too much or give a lecture.
 State your purpose and ask what the other person thinks.
 The process of the “ask” is an opportunity to build a relationship if you let the other person talk and respond, so take into consideration both time and political constraints.

 - With a group audience, identify possible doable actions that help people relate to initiatives happening in their community.

 Possible asks include:

 - Signing onto a statement of support or committing to write a letter

 - Considering a new way of understanding an issue

 - Writing a feature or guest column in a newsletter

 - Coordinating programs or services with your program

 - Speaking out at a local or state legislative hearing

-- Assistance with accessing potential funders
+- Providing access to potential funders

 - Introductions to key decision makers